pbustos97/linux/README.md

 20. Check if it installed properly with `sudo lsmod | grep cmpe283`
 21. Check the output with the command `sudo dmesg`
 22. Uninstall the module with `sudo rmmod cmpe281-1`

+#Assignment2

+## Question 1
+I did the assignment myself

+## Question 2 - Steps taken in order to complete assignment

+#Assignment3

+## Question 1
+I did the assignment myself

+## Question 2 - Steps taken in order to complete assignment